StaPH-B/docker-builds/README.md

 4. Add your Dockerfile (and any other required files required for building) to your forked repository following this convention:
     * The first directory should be the name of the program with special characters removed, and it's preferable to remove uppercase - `/spades`
     * The second directory should be the version number of the program, in X.X.X format - `/spades/3.12.0`
-    * Lastly the Dockerfile and another files required for building (hopefully there are none) belong in the sub-directory - `/spades/3.12.0/Dockerfile` and `/spades/3.12.0/some-other-file-needed-for-building.txt`
+    * Lastly the Dockerfile and any other files required for building (hopefully there are none) belong in the sub-directory - `/spades/3.12.0/Dockerfile` and `/spades/3.12.0/some-other-file-needed-for-building.txt`
     * NOTE: Note that there is a file size limit for github (I believe 100MB/file), so if you have a program with a huge database or file of some kind -  we won't be able to store the it in our github repo, and that database should be downloaded as part of the Dockerfile instructions with `wget`, `curl`, etc.
 5. Visit our docker-auto-builds github repo and a green "Submit Pull Request" button should appear near the top of the page.
 Click it, and submit a pull request to merge your forked repo into our repo.
 6. Myself or Nick will take a look at your additions/changes, do some testing, and decide on whether or not to incorporate the changes into the master branch.
 We will most likely accept all new docker images, but if you have a specific change to an existing image we may not accept it.
 These images were built with the purpose of being used for clinical lab validations, so they should stay static, especially if a particular public health lab has incoporated that image into their clinically validated workflow.